WDI-SEA/ruby-rio-grande/readme.md

 ##Working in Pairs (recommended)

-Due to the length and complexity of this assignment, it's recommended that you pair up with another person and work on this collaboratively.
+Due to the TDD-nature of this assignment, it's recommended that you pair up with another person and work on this collaboratively.
 If you decide to take this route:

 * Have one person create the tests
 * Have the other person create the code to pass the tests